The Thunderbolt (newspaper)

-The Thunderbolt, named The Truth At Last from 1988 on, was an American white supremacist tabloid newspaper.
+The Thunderbolt, named The Truth at Last from 1988 on, was an American white supremacist tabloid newspaper.
 For most of the paper's life, it was edited by Ed Fields.
-The Thunderbolt was established in 1946, later becoming the party outlet of the National States' Rights Party (NSRP).
-After Fields was ousted from the NSRP in 1983, he renamed the newspaper The Truth At Last in 1988 and continued publishing it independently.
+The Thunderbolt was established in 1946 as the periodical of the white supremacist Columbians Incorporated movement, but was abandoned after 2 issues.
+It was brought back in 1958 as the party outlet of the National States' Rights Party (NSRP).
+After Fields was ousted from the NSRP in 1983, he continued publishing it independently, renaming it the The Truth At Last in 1988.
 It ceased publication in 2008 when Fields retired from politics.
 The Anti-Defamation League described it as, until the 1980s, the "most widely read publication among the Klans and other hate groups".

 As both The Truth At Last and The Thunderbolt, it espoused anti-black and antisemitic views, including Holocaust denial and other conspiracy theories.
 It featured news internal to the far-right movement, as well as national and international news with a white supremacist bent; scholars John George and Laird Wilcox described it as seeming "almost a parody" of antisemitism in how extreme it was.
 It was also known for repeatedly accusing other white racist activists of secretly working for the American government or "the Jews".

 Contents and circulation

 The Thunderbolt was a tabloid newspaper.
 It featured national and international news, as well as internal NSRP political news with a white supremacist bent.
 In content it was similar to The Klansman, another white supremacist periodical, but focused more on news.
 The Thunderbolt had ties to several other white supremacist groups in the United States, but also in Europe; John Tyndall's white supremacist magazine Spearhead listed it as an "allied publication".
-Its slogan was "The White Man's Viewpoint".
-The paper was issued monthly, and many of its issues were undated, only numbered.
+Its slogan was "The White Man's Viewpoint" for many years.
+As of 2000, its slogan was "News Suppressed by the Daily Press".
+The paper was issued monthly.
+Many of its issues were undated, only numbered.

 The Anti-Defamation League described it as, until the 1980s, the "most widely read publication among the Klans and other hate groups".
 In the 1960s, the paper had a circulation of 25,000.
 Fields claimed that by 1970 the paper had the strongest subscriber base in Alabama, California, and Florida, but with subscribers in all fifty states.
+As of 2000, it was published in Marietta, Georgia.